BeanGreen247/Text-classifier/README.md

 ```
 Then you have to download and extract the [Imdb dataset](http://ai.stanford.edu/~amaas/data/sentiment/) and extract in into a folder named Imdb in the root folder.

-If the folder does not exist, creat it.
+If the folder does not exist, create it.

 Lastly run the main.py file
 ```